-After collecting the blood sample, the arresting officer will usually charge the person with DUI using a Florida Uniform Traffic Citation.
-On the citation, the officer will make the notation that the DUI charge is “Pending Blood Results.”
+After collecting the blood sample, the arresting officer usually charges the person with DUI using a Florida Uniform Traffic Citation.
+On the citation, the officer will note that the DUI charge is “Pending Blood Results.”

 After that, the officer must deliver, as soon as possible, the blood sample to the Evidence Control Section for refrigerated storage.
 The case and all evidence will be referred to the Criminal Investigations Division (CID), and a detective will be assigned to the case.
-The detective will be responsible for forwarding the blood sample to FDLE for analysis and for receiving the results once the analysis is completed.
+The detective will forward the blood sample to FDLE for analysis and receive the results once the analysis is completed.

 In some cases, the person is not immediately charged with DUI.
 If the blood test results come back positive for an alcohol reading over .08 or with the presence of any controlled substance, the assigned detective may file DUI charges (often called the “direct file”).

 If the charges are “direct filed,” then the DUI citation will be served on the driver, and a court date will be set.

-Many law enforcement agencies provide their DUI enforcement officers with guidelines related to the collection of blood to determines the level of alcohol drugs present in the sample.
+Many law enforcement agencies provide their DUI enforcement officers with guidelines related to blood collection to determine the level of alcohol drugs present in the sample.
 In Florida, these guidelines usually require:

 __ Implied consent was read to the subject.